The Lazy Patient’s Guide to ACDF Surgery Recovery

 Pain Management Strategies

-• Medication: Use painkillers as prescribed.
+• Medication: Use painkillers as prescribed by your healthcare provider.

 • Cold Therapy: Applying ice packs can reduce swelling and numb the pain.